Tova O'Brien: Recognition

 In 2019, O'Brien won the award for Political Journalist of the Year at the Voyager Media Awards.
 The citation read:

 Courageous, tenacious, O'Brien wielded considerable influence on the 2018 political scene with her scoops, as a good member of the fourth estate should.
 She leads from the lip and is not put off by those who would have her silenced.
 A true political muckraker.

 At the 2021 New Zealand Television Awards O'Brien was awarded Best Presenter: News and Current Affairs for Newshub Nation.

 O'Brien went on to win the award for Broadcast Reporter of the Year – News at the Voyager Media Awards for two consecutive years, in 2022 and 2023, and was part of the team that won for Best News Story – Team Coverage, at the 2023 Radio Awards for reporting on the war in Ukraine.

 Personal life

-O'Brien married TV editor Nathan "Nato" Hickey in 2016 in London; they had known each other since 2006 from Wellington.
+O'Brien married TV editor and Beastwars drummer Nathan "Nato" Hickey in 2016 in London; they had known each other since 2006 from Wellington.

 She announced in August 2024 that she was expecting a child with her new partner, camera operator Cam Williams.
 O'Brien gave birth to a baby girl on 10 October 2024, 10 weeks early.